 In order to relate theoretical instruction to practical experience, first and second year full-time students, under the supervision of a member of staff of the School, are attached to a number of health service agencies in the Sydney metropolitan area.
 Aims to allow students to familiarize themselves with a health agency setting to learn in a practical way the skills and responsibilities needed in the administration of health service agencies and the importance of interpersonal relationships.
-The tull-time BHA degree course, although students with general experience in health service agencies may be eligible for exemption with the approval of the Head of School.
+The attachment program is a compulsory part of the first and second year full-time BHA degree course, although students with general experience in health service agencies may be eligible for exemption with the approval of the Head of School.

-16.421 Health Planning I
+16.421 Health Planning I S2 L4